-None- I don’t currently own a business with employees producing income on my behalf.
+- None- I don’t currently own a business with employees producing income on my behalf.

 - Rental Property- I own a residential rental property that I collect rent on every month (You can read the blog series about my rental house here).
-This is extremely passive income which only requires maybe 2-3 hours of work a year.
+This is extremely passive income which only requires maybe 2-3 hours of work a year from me.

 - Stocks- Some of the stocks and mutual funds I own pay a dividend that I reinvest into more shares to build wealth faster.

 One thing I came to understand years ago is that as a dentist, making an income that only my two hands can produce has it risks and limitations.

 Don’t get me wrong, I love being a dentist and I make a VERY good living compared to most people.